Skip to content

 Awarded to high-achieving graduate black students pursuing an advanced degree in history, political science, communications, media, journalism, public policy, public administration, or related fields.

-• Aid Amount: $10,000/year (for two years)
+• Aid Amount: $10,000/year (for 2 years)

 Otsuka Scholarship